Endomorphisms of the projective plane and the image of the Suslin-Hurewicz map: Introduction

 \begin{theorem*} Let $F$ be a field of characteristic neither 2 nor 3, with group of units $F^\units$.
 The endomorphism ring $[\PP^2,\PP^2]_{\SH(F)}$ in the motivic stable homotopy category of $F$ has an underlying additive group isomorphic to $\ZZ\directsum\ZZ\directsum F^\units/(F^\units)^6$.
 The multiplica\-tion corresponds to the multiplication given by

 \end{theorem*}

 In particular, the ring $[\PP^2,\PP^2]_{\SH(F)}$ is non-commutative if and only if there exists a square in $F$ which does not admit a sixth root, or, equivalently, if the cube map $u\mapsto u^3$ is not surjective on $F$.
 Its group of units (which could be called the group of $\PP^1$-stable self-$\A^1$-homotopy-equivalences of $\PP^2$) consists of all triples $(x_1,x_2,x_3)\in \ZZ\directsum\ZZ\directsum F^\units/(F^\units)^6$ where either $x_1=\pm 1$ and $x_2=0$, or $x_1=\pm 1 $ and $x_2=-x_1$.
 It is as non-commutative as the endomorphism ring it belongs to.
 Along the way, the homotopy modules $\pi_1\PP^2$ and $\pi_2\PP^2$ will be determined, based on computations in \cite{rso.oneline} and \cite{rondigs.moore}.
-Moreover, a related computation of $\pi_3\PP^2\smash \PP^2$ provides an ingredient to complete the program Aravind Asok, Jean Fasel and Ben Williams developed in \cite{afw} to prove Suslin's conjecture on the Suslin-Hurewicz homomorphism from Quillen to Milnor $K$-theory in degree four.
+These computations provide an ingredient to complete the program Aravind Asok, Jean Fasel and Ben Williams developed in \cite{afw} to prove Suslin's conjecture on the Suslin-Hurewicz homomorphism from Quillen to Milnor $K$-theory in degree four.

 \begin{theorem*} Let $F$ be an infinite field of characteristic different from $2$ and $3$, and $A$ an essentially smooth local $F$-algebra.
-The image of the Suslin-Hurewicz homomorphism $K^{\mathrm{Quillen}}_4(A) \to \KMil_4(A)$ coincides with $6\KMil_4(A)$. \end{theorem*}
+The image of the Suslin-Hurewicz homomorphism $K^{\mathrm{Quillen}}_4(A) \to K^{\mathrm{Milnor}}_4(A)$ coincides with $6K^{\mathrm{Milnor}}_4(A)$. \end{theorem*}

+This closes the gap between three and five in the set of degrees for which Suslin's conjecture was previously known.
+See the introduction of \cite{afw} for more details on its history, as well as Suslin's original paper \cite{suslin.1046}.